luster-io/luster-io.github.io/mobile-web-checklist.md

   }
   ```

-###Hide chrome when your app is added to the homescreen.
+###Hide chrome when your app is added to the homescreen

   If someone likes your app enough to add it to their homescreen, why not make
 the experience even better for them?
 You can remove the address bar, forward